dhavalchaudhary/minimal-trello/README.md

 This section contains potential topics to improve user experience and developer experience

 - Better User Experience by investing in design and adding more features to the application.
+- Improve the accessibility of the platform.
+For example, automatically focusing on inputs when using a mouse, submitting forms using keyboards and more.
 - Developer Experience
   - Testing
     - Adding a full suite of integration as well as unit testing to the application.
 These tests will also cover all the edge cases.